Babcock Building, South Carolina State Hospital: Construction and history

 The first section of Babcock was designed by George E. Walker in 1858.
 Walker died before the south wing was complete.
 The north wing was overseen by Gustavus T. Berg.
 The central portion, bearing the name and serving as the main entrance, was designed by architect Samuel Sloan.
 The structure was completed in 1885 after four building campaigns.
 Construction delays were due to funding and the American Civil War.

 Through the years, additions were made to the building, including stairwells whose style and materials do not match that of the rest of the building.
 Several buildings were constructed directly adjacent to Babcock, but have since been removed.

 The Babcock Building was scheduled to be renovated into apartment buildings for Columbia's planned Bull Street District.
 The state had sold 143 out of the property's 181 acres for $18.5 million.
 On December 13, 2018, the building's roof caught fire.
 The state of South Carolina paid for repairs which may cost up to $400,000.

 On September 12, 2020, a fire broke out in the building.
 Fire crews arrived at approximately 6:30 a.m.
-The fire chief reported that the three-alarm fire spread through all three floors of the vacant building and gutted the interior.
+The fire chief reported that the three-alarm fire had spread through all three floors of the vacant building and gutted the interior.
 The building's dome, a longtime Columbia landmark, collapsed in the fire.
 The owner has received crucial loans to continue rebuilding and renovating the structure which is expected to be completed in 2022.
 At completion, the building will host 208 apartments and is expected to reinvigorate the Bull Street District.